tcroshaw/tcroshaw.github.io/capstone/index.md

 _Project Summary_

-The main objective of this project is to develop a model that can predict the severity of a natural catastrophe from social data within a certain level of confidence.
+The main objective of this project is to develop a model that can predict a natural catastrophe from social data within a certain level of confidence.
 Following an exploratory data analysis, I will use natural language processing to analyse social posts and investigate which machine learning algorithms generate the most robust models to prove my hypothesis - that the language, volume and interconnectivity of social posts can indicate the a catastrophe's magnitude.

 The factors that determine the severity of these events, particularly from an insurance perspective, include  financial/insurance loss, the number of claims or damage reports and the geographic extent.
 These will be the key indicators of catastrophic loss I will hope to get from the model.